yssambare12/trustshare/README.md

 # TrustShare

-A secure file sharing platform where users can upload and share files with others.
+A secure file sharing platform where users can upload and share files with others..

 ## Links.